Planning Scheme Amendments - Amendment C100 - General Amendment

 Closing date for submissions to the Amendment is 8 June 2017.
 Submissions must be addressed to the Planning Department, South Gippsland Shire Council, Private Bag 4 Leongatha 3953 or email submissions to firstname.lastname@example.org.
 Submissions must make clear reference to Amendment C100.
 Please note that all submissions are a public document.

 At the completion of the exhibition period all submissions will be formally reported to Council at a Council Meeting.
 If any of the issues raised in submissions remain unresolved, the Amendment must be referred to an Independent Planning Panel appointed by the Minister for Planning.
 Submitters will be informed of when Council Meetings and Panel Hearings are to occur and how to participate in these processes.

-Enquiries regarding the Amendment should be directed to Danielle Simpson, Strategic Planner on 5662 9368 or email
+Enquiries regarding the Amendment should be directed to Ken Griffiths on 5662 9236 or email